matloff/worthycsds/README.md

 Read the textbook!
 Read it for deep understanding.
 If you see a page consisting only of prose, with no code, no equations, and no figures, do not conclude there is no content!
-On the contrary, that page may be one of the most important ones in the book.
+On the contrary, *that page may be one of the most important ones in the book*.
 You actually should spend extra time on such pages.

 Pause often for thought.
 Your reading will likely cause you to have lots of questions.
-Indeed, if you no questions, you probably have not been reading critically.
+Indeed, if you have no questions, you probably have not been reading critically.
 Think hard in trying to answer the questions yourself, and ask your professor or TAs about the rest.